What's a Bonobo?

 They have a lot to teach us

-Bonobos are kind, intelligent, and playful -- and the only great ape that doesn’t kill each other.
-Humans are great apes, too, but we are not able to accomplish this.
+Bonobos are kind, intelligent, and playful -- they embody the best side of humankind.
 By studying bonobos, we can better understand not only them, but ourselves.

 Sharing is a way of life